ml-feeds/arxiv-ml-reviews/README.md

 Before committing these updated configuration files to revision control, consider running `scripts/sort_config_articles.py` and/or `scripts/sort_config_terms.py` respectively.
 If a configuration file was updated, rerun the command.
+**Be warned that a sufficiently longer query can very possibly lead to arXiv returning incomplete results,** and this will require a rearchitecture of the search.

 ### write-md
 Running `python -m arxivmlrev write-md` will only refresh the markdown file `data/articles.md` from `data/articles.csv`.